100 Facebook Marketing Tips and Ideas for Insurance Agents

 82. Announce New Products - If there's a new product that you think some people might be interested in, let them know about it.
 Even if it's not new, if a lot of people don't know about it go ahead.
 Just remember two things.
 You must present it in a way that sounds interesting to your fans and remember the whole feature/benefit thing.
 Don't tell them what this product does, tell them what it does for them.

-83. Respond to Comments Kindly - Facebook is about generating conversations, not one-sided messaging so I strongly encourage you to make as many comments in response to the comments you get as possible.
+83. Respond to Comments With Tact - Facebook is about generating conversations, not one-sided messaging so I strongly encourage you to make as many comments in response to the comments you get as possible.
 However you must resist the urge to tear someone a new one if they make a comment you don't like.
 Respond "with a smile" and everyone else will have more respect for you.
 Or you could also delete the post and ban them.

 84. Share Local Event Pictures - Anytime you're a part of any events within the community, even just as a visitor, you should take pictures and upload them to your Facebook page.
 Here's a few tips: pictures with people in them are better received, pictures with kids in them are even better, but make sure to ask permission to post someone's picture if they're clearly recognizable.
 There's a good chance they'll even visit your page to see the picture.